Go to Pages: 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26

 About Vojen Wilhelm Cech-Colini

-The painter Colini was born in 1924, in Kolin Czechoslovakia, now a part of the Czech Republic.
-During his high school years, after the end of WWI, the Surrealists were at the peak of their influence in Central Europe.
-As part of his monthly visit to Prague, the young man would view their works in the art galleries.
+The painter Colini (Vojen Wilhelm Cech) was born in 1924, in Kolin Czechoslovakia, now a part of the Czech Republic.
+During his high school years, just prior to the start of WWII, the Surrealists were at the peak of their influence in Central Europe.
+As part of regular visits to Prague, the young man would view Surrealist works in the art galleries.
 He was so impressed it became his lifelong ambition to become a great painter.

-As he matured, Colini became fascinated with Italian art of the Renaissance Era, and decided to paint only in Egg Tempera.
-He began to find ways to improve the Surrealists weaknesses by overlaying a Renaissance flavor.
-Thus was developed the unique style that is the trademark of Colini today.
+As he matured, Colini became fascinated with Italian art of the Renaissance Era and decided to paint only in Egg Tempera.
+He began to find ways to improve Surrealist practice by overlaying a Renaissance flavor.
+Through his experimentation, a unique artistic style emerged

-When the Communists took over Central Europe after WWII, Colini lived in Switzerland and then France from which he was forced to leave for Venezuela because he had no papers.
-He became a citizen of Venezuela and then immigrated to Canada, where he had his first exhibition in Toronto.
-He later moved to the United States, living in the New York area for many years, returning to Europe each year to study art, and exhibit in Switzerland and Germany.
+When the Communists took over Central Europe after WWII, Colini lived in Switzerland and then France but he was forced to leave for Venezuela because he had no papers.
+He became a citizen of Venezuela and then immigrated to Canada, where he had his first exhibition in Toronto, Ontario.
+He later moved to the United States, living in the New York area for many years, returning to Europe each year to study art and exhibit in Switzerland and Germany.
+In his final years, he and his wife Margaret Cech lived in Pennsylvania.

-During this lifelong journey, Colini has been exposed to many cultures and languages, which is why his paintings contain such rich and varied symbolism.
-He brings to visual art, what Umberto Eco brings to literature.
+During his lifelong journey as an artist, Colini was exposed to many cultures and languages, which is why his paintings contained such rich and varied symbolism.
+He brought to visual art, what Umberto Eco brought to literature.
 A wealth of knowledge tempered with a penchant for humor and irony.

-One of Colini's first drawings, the inscription by the artist's Mother dates it as 1930
+One of Colini's first drawings, the inscription by the artist's Mother confirms the date as 1930